Consulting Recruiting Timeline 2026: Key Dates & Application Deadlines

 MBA Students (1Y and 2Y Programs)

 Top firms start opening roles for summer internships right after orientation for first-years.
-Some pre-MBA programs (like Deloitte’s Women’s Leadership Launch) even begin before the fall semester starts.
+Some pre-MBA programs (like Deloitte’s Women’s Leadership Launch) may open before the fall semester starts.

 Pro tip: Begin drafting your applications during the summer, before classes start.
 Balancing coursework, networking, and casing is much easier with your materials done early.